FCPS & COVID-19

-Much has changed in two months!
+Much has changed in the last few months!
 I've had frequent questions from potential voters as to how I would handle school moving forward.
 Who would have thought my eclectic background with deep experience in distance learning and public safety would be two skill sets voters may find attractive when selecting a candidate to vote for.
 There are other candidates that have backgrounds in social-emotional learning and knowledge of how to best ensure our students rebound from the disruption of their lives these past months.
 It would be great to get some of that experience on the Board as well.

 I've given heavy thought to funding the Kirwan plan in this new reality we find ourselves in.
 My ultimate opinion is that we are in an unprecedented time in history and no one should expect or anticipate business as usual.
-The amount of funding FCPS receives will depend on the State and County.
+The amount of funding FCPS receives will depend on the Federal Government, State, and County.
 If elected to the Board I am prepared to lobby hard to get funding needed to ensure our schools remain strong and that our teachers and staff are compensated well.

 Basically, we are in a whole new ballgame.